petepm/petepm.github.io/music/synchronized-seasoning/exclusive-orangery.md

 which groups they feel they belong.
 Additionally, there are two guitar solos.

-As usual, this song is available for consumption via most major music outlets, e.g., [bandcamp](https://petepeterson.bandcamp.com/track/exclusive-orangery), Google Play Music, iTunes, Spotify, Apple Music, etc.
+As usual, this song is available via most major music outlets, e.g., [bandcamp](https://petepeterson.bandcamp.com/track/exclusive-orangery), Google Play Music, iTunes, Spotify, Apple Music, etc.